-It’s time once again for local writers to submit poems for consideration in the 15th annual Poetry in Public Program, sponsored by the City of Iowa City Public Art Program.
-Writers of all ages and levels of writing ability are encouraged to submit entries to the contest, which is sponsored by the City of Iowa City Public Art Program.
-The program was initiated in 2002 to celebrate, promote and nurture the rich writing culture that exists in Iowa City.
+It’s time once again for local writers to submit poems for consideration in the 18th Annual Poetry in Public, sponsored by the Iowa City Public Art Program.
+Writers of all ages, levels of writing ability, and experience are encouraged to submit entries to the contest.

-A panel of judges will review all entries and then select poems to be displayed throughout the Iowa City community and on local and literary websites.
-The winning poems will be on display from National Poetry Month in April through the fall.
-Selected poets will also have the opportunity to read their poem during the City's Iowa Arts Festival in June.
+A panel of local judges will review entries and then select poems for display throughout the Iowa City community and on local and literary websites.
+The winning poems will be presented in public buses and select public buildings from May through the fall of 2020.
+Selected poets will also have the opportunity to read their poems publicly as part of the Iowa Arts Festival in June.

 Rules for the competition are as follows: